 Dominique Wilkins Net Worth

-According to Celebrity Net Worth, Dominque Wilkins’ net worth is around $14 million.
+According to Celebrity Net Worth, Dominque Wilkins’ net worth is an estimated $14 million.
 Wilkins has had an active career with the Hawks post-retirement.
-Since 2004, he’s served as the Vice President of Basketball.
+Since 2004, he’s served as the Vice President of Basketball for the National Basketball Association team.

 You can routinely hear Wilkins calling Hawks games as the color analyst on FSN South.
 He narrates the highlights he once populated and is involved in various ventures in and around the game.